lunatixxx/RCVMod/README.md

 -Prevent special infecteds players to be bashed to death except the boomer and spitter.
 -Prevents the director from giving the infected team a spitter while the tank is alive.
 -Anti-camper measures that will trigger a panic event if survivors do not progress for a while.
--Extra medkits spawns are removed in all maps, except on finales where they can be placed differently to force a risk reward for survivors.
 -Rebalanced a little T2 weapons.
--Removed the minigun and mounted machine gun, grenade launcher and m60, various sniper rifles (awp/scout/military), incendiary and explosive ammo, gas cans, propane tank, oxygen tank and fireworks box, defibrillators, and all adrenalines.
+-Removed the minigun and mounted machine gun, grenade launcher and m60, various sniper rifles (awp/scout/military), incendiary and explosive ammo, gas cans, propane tank, oxygen tank and fireworks box.
--Reduced the tiebreaker score from 25 to 5 points in case of an equality in order to limit the impact on the final score.

 **Bugs and exploits fixes**
 -Exploits block and bugs fixed on all campaigns.